Ogunpa River

 The Ogunpa River river system is a third-order stream with a channel length of 21.5 km and a drainage basin covering 73.3 km2 draining the densely populated eastern part of Ibadan, Nigeria.
 The city of Ibadan in southwestern Nigeria (7º23’ N, 3º5’ E) is the largest urban centre in Africa south of the Sahara.
 Ogunpa River is known to contain 49 species of zooplankton.

+Hydrological Context

+The Ogunpa River is part of a highly urbanized watershed within Ibadan, where rapid urban growth has significantly altered natural drainage patterns.

+The river is one of the main drainage channels of the city and is highly responsive to rainfall events due to increased surface runoff from impervious urban surfaces.

 Public safety

 Household waste is known to be dumped along the path of the Ogunpa.
 This sometimes results in disastrous consequences.

 In 1960, more than 1,000 residents were rendered homeless when the Ogunpa River exceeded its banks.
 More than 500 houses were damaged in 1963 when the river again flooded the city.
 In 1978, official record confirmed that 32 bodies were retrieved from the ruins of the flood and more than 100 houses were destroyed.

+The 1980 flood caused widespread destruction, with over 200 fatalities and more than 50,000 people displaced.

+Similar extreme flood events were also recorded in 1963, 1978, and 2011, indicating a recurring flood hazard in the basin.

 Disaster

 It was, however, the flood of August 31, 1980 that gave the Ogunpa national and international notoriety.
 After about 10 hours of heavy downpour recorded as four times heavier than it was during the 1978 flood, the city of Ibadan was virtually left in ruins.
 More than 100 bodies were retrieved from the debris of collapsed houses and vehicles washed away by the deluge.
 Over 200 people died and over 50,000 were left homeless.